3-Round-Stones/callimachus/README.md

 | prerequisites |
 -----------------

-You must have at least Java JDK 7 installed and available with ECMAScript 5 support.
+You must have Java JDK 7 installed and available with ECMAScript 5 support.
 Oracle introduced EMCAScript 5 support in Java™ SE 7 Update 1.

 Callimachus is expected to work on the following server platforms: